chaulapatrice/calendar-app/README.md

 [Axios](https://axios-http.com/docs/intro), [React OAuth2 | Google](https://www.npmjs.com/package/@react-oauth/google)
 and [Zustand](https://zustand.docs.pmnd.rs/getting-started/introduction).

 We use Axios to make ajax requests to our backend api.
 We use Zustand for state management.
-It provides a simole way to manage state in a similar way we use [`useState`](https://react.dev/reference/react/useState).
+It provides a simple way to manage state in a similar way we use [`useState`](https://react.dev/reference/react/useState).

 To build our application we are going to complete the following activities